Coordination of Services with School-Based Programs

 • Provision of these services by the member's PCP provides for better continuity of care.

-All members who are identified at school sites as being in need of CHDP services are to receive these services from their PCPs within the required state and federal time limits.
+All members who are identified at school sites as being in need of preventive and screening services are to receive these services from their PCPs within the required state and federal time limits.
 If the member's PCP is unable to provide the needed exam within 14 days of the request when the exam is overdue, the PCP may refer the member to another Health Net provider, out-of-network provider, local health department, or PPG-linked school-based clinic.

 • Notify the PCP of all needed services identified during the examination.